-Date:

-Dear Parent/ Gu uardian of ,

-Grade: School: Date:

-Your child has successfully participated in the EL (English Language program) and presently meets the criteria to be exited out of the EL program.
+Date Dear Parent/ Guardian of , Grade: School: Your child has successfully participated in the ML (English Language program) and presently meets the criteria to be exited out of the ML program.
 Adequate student performance and ongoing progress demonstrate proficiency in the English language.
-The following data is considered when exiting a student:

-• Achieving an Overall Language Proficiency score of 4.5 on the ACCESS with at least 3 domains above 3.5 (Reading, Writing, Listening, Speaking).

-Based upon assessment results and demonstrated student proficiency, will be transitioned out of St. Cloud Math and Science Academy's EL Program.
-This transition will be effective starting \\\\\\.
-The student will be reclassified as a non-LEP student and receive follow up and periodic review each quarter for 24 months from the effective date noted above.
-Please refer any questions regarding this notice to your child's EL teacher.
+The following data is considered when exiting a student: Achieving an Overall Language Proficiency score of 4.5 on the ACCESS with at least 3 domains (Reading, Writing, Listening, and Speaking) above 3.5.
+Based upon assessment results and demonstrated student proficiency, will be transitioned out of St. Cloud Math and Science Academy's ML Program.
+This transition will be effective starting The student will be reclassified as a non-LEP student and receive followup and periodic review each quarter for 24 months from the effective date noted above.
+Please refer any questions regarding this notice to your child's ML teacher.